qiwi/tech-radar/README.md

 </details>

 ## Contributing
-Feel free to open any issues: bug reports, feature requests or questions.
+Feel free to open new issues: bug reports, feature requests or questions.
 You're always welcome to suggest a PR.
 Just fork this repo, write some code, add some tests and push your changes.
 Any feedback is appreciated.